Mishieck/riu-neumorphism/README.md

 # riu-neumorphism
 A JavaScript utility framework for neumorphic designs.

-Build neumorphic UI that looks good on a wide range of colors.
-Choose from a wide range of options to customize your designs to your liking.
+With a wild range of options, style and customize your UI using neumorphic design. __RIU Neumorphism__ works on almost any color.
 Make your designs look realistic via neumorphism.

 <img src="https://user-images.githubusercontent.com/57598264/99809149-8c847f80-2b4a-11eb-8ac9-2dd853ec1f24.png" alt="Neumorphism Grid">